YH-Wu/DGX-Monitoring-pack/README.md

 **DEPLOYMENT FOR MONITORING SERVICES**

 1. Fill IPs of every compute node in prometheus_provisioning/prometheus-config.yaml
-2. Fill the folder path that you want to store your metric data and the desire db size and store time in ./.env., especially following environment variable:
+2. Fill the folder path that you want to store your metric data and the desire db size and store time in .env., especially following environment variable:

    PROM_DATA_DIR=/path/to/store/promdata